Gertrudechichi/Containerization/README.md

 Ec2 instances just like any other virtual machine runs on top of a host.
 The hypervisor provides the virtualization environment while allocating resources from the host to the servers running on the host and bringing about multitenancy.

-However, for virtual machines such as EC2 instances, an operating system isrequired to launch the EC2 insatnce.
+However, for virtual machines such as EC2 instances, an operating system is required to launch the EC2 instance.
-The Operating system running on top of the instance is required for the EC2 instance to to successfully host an application.
+The operating system running on top of the instance is required for the EC2 instance to to successfully host an application.
-The Operating system running on top of the ec2 instance uses some its resources and hence an application running on top of an EC2 instance may not have sufficient resources to operate efficiently.
+The operating system running on top of the ec2 instance uses some of the EC2 instance resources and hence an application running on top of an EC2 instance may not have sufficient resources to operate efficiently as compared to containerized applications.

 The idea of containerization helps to mitigatee this issue.
-With conatiners such such docker, the applcaition and its dependencies are packaged into a conatiner and no guest Operating system is required for the application to run on the docker container. the docker container runs directly on top of the host and utilises resources sufficinetly from the host.
+With containers such such docker, the application and its dependencies are packaged into a container and no guest Operating system is required for the application to run on the docker container.
+The docker container runs directly on top of the host and utilises resources sufficinetly from the host.
-The absence of a guest operating system is one of the factors that constitute the the lightweight nature of containers.
+The absence of a guest operating system is one of the factors that constitute the lightweight nature of containers.
 Again, the dockerized application will be able to use enough resources from the host.

 In this lab a dockerfile was used to create an image for a container.
 Here, the docker compose file used the image obtained from the dockerfile to create multiple containers , orchestrated and managed them to host applications.